CogentRedTester/mpv-sub-select/README.md

 ]
 ```

-`alang` and `slang` are the language codes of the audio and subtitle tracks, while `blacklist` and `whitelist` are optional filters that can be used to choose subtitle tracks based on their track names.
-The blacklist and whitelist will trigger if any of their entries are present in the track name.
+`alang` and `slang` are the language codes of the audio and subtitle tracks,
+while `blacklist` and `whitelist` are optional filters that can be used to choose subtitle tracks based on their track names.
+For a track to be selected it must match any entry in the `whitelist` and must not match any entry in the `blacklist`.

 `alang` and `slang` can also be arrays of valid codes to allow matching with multiple language codes.
 If multiple `slang` languages are included, then the first code to match to a track will be the one used.